js-pankaj-rana/XT_test/README.md

 It shows the Jest unit test cases, in command prompt.

-# local server buil and start npm run build:sss
+# local server buil and start npm run build:ssr
-For start the server with new build  trigger this command *npm run build:sss
+For start the server with new build  trigger this command *npm run build:ssr*

 All the API request is going via axios and saga middleware.